village-ecodynamics/vep_sim_beyondhooperville/README.md

 #### Run a particular model
 As above, you have the same options for running various versions of the Village simulation, except here Eclipse handles all of the compilation for you.
 To run a model, click the triangle next to the project to expand it, then right-click the "src" directory and select "Run As" → "Java Application".
 Eclipse will search the code for available versions; simply select the version you want to run and click "OK".

+You can run any of several versions of the simulation, in either "observer" mode (i.e., with the RePAST graphical user interface) or in "batch" mode, which reads parameters from a text file and can be used to sweep over parameter values.
+There are two primary versions:
+- AgentModelSwarm — the "classic" version of the Village model, conforming to the *Emergence and Collapse of Early Villages* edited volume (a.k.a., the VEP I final report) and Kyle Bocinsky and Stefani Crabtree's masters theses.
+- BeyondHooperAgentModelSwarm — the latest version of the Village model, conforming to *How to make a polity*

 ### Common Git tasks within Eclipse
 As stated above, the Git versioning system is very similar to the Subversion system.
 A team developer “clones” a remote repository into a local Git repository, works in their local repository by “committing” changes to it, “pulls” remote changes and merges them into their local repository, and “pushes” their local changes onto the remote repository.
 Here, we’ll briefly overview how to accomplish each of these tasks from within the Java task view in Eclipse.
 It is assumed that you have already created a local clone of the Git repository and created a project in your workspace.

 #### “Pulling” updates from the remote repository
 “Pulling”—synonymous with “Updating” in Subversion—gets changes from a remote repository and adds them to your local repository.
 Any conflicts between changes you have made and those others have pushed to the remote repository will need to be dealt with when pulling.

-To pull from the remote repository, simply right-click or CTRL-click the project name in the Java task view and select Team → Pull from the pop-up menu.
+To pull from the remote repository, simply right-click or CTRL-click the project name in the Java task view (in the package explorer pane) and select Team → Pull from the pop-up menu.
 A window will appear that will tell you the status of your pull request, and whether any changes have been made to your local clone.

 #### “Committing” to your local repository
 Unlike Subversion, “Committing” in Git refers to adding code changes to the local clone of your repository.
 Thus, you can track local versioning (and revert to them if need-be) during personal code development, and only subject your team members to your code once it is debugged; this is the appropriate way to go about developing code in a Git repository.

-To commit to your local repository, simply right-click or CTRL-click the project name in the Java task view and select Team → Commit from the pop-up menu.
+To commit to your local repository, simply right-click or CTRL-click the project name in the Java task view (in the package explorer pane) and select Team → Commit from the pop-up menu.
 A window will appear asking you to give some comments describing what you are committing.
 Finally, click “Commit” to commit your changes to the local repository.
 There is also an option to “Commit and Push” your changes to the remote repository.
 Please use it sparingly.

 #### “Pushing” to the remote repository
 Once the code in your local repository is stable and ready to be shared with your teammates, you may “push” it onto the remote Git repository.

-To push your local changes to the remote repository, right-click or CTRL-click the project name in the Java task view and select Team → Push Upstream from the pop-up menu.
+To push your local changes to the remote repository, right-click or CTRL-click the project name in the Java task view (in the package explorer pane) and select Team → Push Upstream from the pop-up menu.
 Your changes will be pushed to the remote repository.
 Note that if you have not committed your changes to your local repository, none of the changes will be pushed to the remote repository.